We Just Decided To: Reception

 Critical reaction to the episode has been mixed.
-It has a score of 57 out of 100 based on 31 reviews on review aggregator Metacritic, indicating "mixed or average reviews".
 Tim Goodman of The Hollywood Reporter writes that how viewers respond to the show "has everything to do with whether you like his style.
 Because ...
 Sorkin is always true to himself and doesn't try to cover his tendencies or be embarrassed by them."
 Alessandra Stanley of The New York Times commented that "at its best ...
 The Newsroom has a wit, sophistication and manic energy....
 But at its worst, the show chokes on its own sanctimony."
 Maureen Ryan of The Huffington Post called the preview episodes "a dramatically inert, infuriating mess, one that wastes a fine cast to no demonstrable purpose, unless you consider giving Sorkin yet another platform in which to Set the People Straight is a worthwhile purpose."
 Time's James Poniewozik criticized the show for being "smug" and "intellectually self-serving," with "Aaron Sorkin writing one argument after another for himself to win."
 Los Angeles Times critic Mary McNamara said the show's drama is "weighted too heavily toward sermonizing diatribes."

 Reviews by newscasters have been mixed as well.
 Jake Tapper of ABC News criticized Sorkin's partisanship: "they extol the Fourth Estate's democratic duty, but they believe that responsibility consists mostly of criticizing Republicans."
 Dave Marash was not convinced that the show portrays the news industry accurately.
 Former CBS Evening News anchor Dan Rather gave a favorable review, saying the show "has the potential to become a classic."

 Jeff Daniels won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for his performance in this episode at the 65th Primetime Emmy Awards.